Skip to main content

 When editing a breakout, the system enforces these rules:

-Collection Overlap Prevention
+Overlap Prevention

-3. Delete the conflicting breakout
+5. Delete the conflicting breakout with the same option code

 Option Attribute Validation